Chromatius/mlflow-docker-compose/README.md

 ## Quickstart

-2. Make a folder to store artifacts.

-    Edit `.env` if you want to change folder, it's `/tmp/artifacts` by default.

-    ```sh
-    mkdir /tmp/artifacts
-    ```
+The MLFlow Tracking server does not out of the box support artifact storage on the remote server itself, and using S3 as the backend is not in scope here.
+The solution then is to store the artifacts locally where the ``mlflow`` client is run, and mount those to the Tracking Server with Docker.
+From there, the Tracking server can pick up the artifacts.

+One tricky thing to keep in mind is that the ``mlflow.create_experiment()`` methods set the artifact storage location, and this applies both to the client and the tracking server.
+Therefore the path to the artifacts have to be the same on both client and server side.

-3. Get your mlflow server up and running.
+1. Get your mlflow server up and running.
 This takes time.

     ```sh
     docker-compose up --build -d
     ```

-4. Confirm your server is running properly.
+2. Confirm your server is running properly.

     Open server URI.
 By default it's `http://localhost:5000/`.

-## Basic design

-- User ID/password are basically fixed, these are used only for postgresql.
-- Port is set to 5000 by default.
-- Artifact folder is a little tricky, it has to be the same pathname in the local environment and in the server running on docker.
-So it's set to `/tmp/artifacts` by default.

 ## Troubleshooting